arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### Testing Out the Sketches

-Now it's time to test the application.
+Now it is time to test the application.
 Using the Serial Monitor of the Arduino IDE, send a value between `1` and `4` with the sender device; sending a `1` should close the relay one and turn on the corresponding status LED of the receiver Opta™ device.
 Sending a `1` again should open the relay and turn off the status LED of the receiver device.

 Here is a review of the values the receiver Opta™ device can receive and the result they produce: